nuriabel/LUTEST/EsCOLA/README.md

 Disclaimer

 The dataset has been made copying the examples from published works that are protected by copyright.
-According to the anonymized law, we have respected the copyright because the number of elements taken represent less than a 10% of the whole work, and the number of items copied is justified by the aims of research.
+According to the Spanish law, we have respected the copyright because the number of elements taken represent less than a 10% of the whole work, and the number of items copied is justified by the aims of research.